 The «golden visa» regime allows the granting of residence permits for investment activities to citizens of countries outside the EU who wish to make a significant investment in Portugal and meet certain requirements.

-• Carrying out a transfer of €550.000 destined to research studies in public or private scientific research institutions, integrated in the national scientific and technological system;
+- Carrying out a transfer of €550.000 destined to research studies in public or private scientific research institutions, integrated with the national scientific and technological system.
+This investment activity needs to be evaluated every two years as to its impact on scientific and cultural activity;

-• Carrying out a cash transfer of €500.000 for the acquisition of shares in investment funds or venture capital funds for the capitalisation of companies; and
+- Carrying out a cash transfer of €500.000 for the acquisition of shares in non-real estate collective investment undertakings; and

-• Conducting a cash transfer of €500.000 to invest in the creation of a company or giving an equal contribution to an existing company plus the creation of at least five permanent job positions throughout a minimum period of 3 years.
+- Conducting a cash transfer of €500.000 to invest in the creation of a company or giving an equal contribution to an existing company plus the creation of at least five permanent job positions or maintaining at least ten jobs, with a minimum of five permanent jobs throughout a minimum period of 3 years.
+This investment activity needs to be evaluated every two years as to its impact on the promotion of foreign direct investment and job creation.

-The investment may be carried out in his/hers own name or through a single-person limited company, based in Portugal, of which the applicant is a member or, in the case of the acquisition of property, under a shared property regime, provided that each owner invests the minimum required value.
+The investment may be carried out in his/her own name or through a single-person limited company located in Portugal, of which the applicant is a member.

 How to obtain a golden visa

-• Be registered in the Portuguese Social Security Authorities if activity in question is subject to registration in Portugal;
+- Be registered with the Portuguese Social Security Authorities if the activity in question is subject to registration in Portugal;

-• Not have been flagged in the Schengen Information System and in the Portuguese authorities information system for the purpose of banning their entry in in the country;
+- Not have been flagged in the Schengen Information System and in the Portuguese authorities' information system for the purpose of banning their entry into the country;

-• Apply for the legalization of the stay in Portugal within 90 days after the first entry in Portugal.
+- Apply for the legalization of the stay in Portugal within 90 days after the first entry.

-The application for ARI («golden visa») must be submitted online (http://ari.sef.ptfor prior validation by SEF.
-Once the application has been validated, the applicant is then allowed to make the appointment to go to a SEF facility, since the submission of documents related to the investment and the collection of biometric data is mandatory to be done in person.
+The application for ARI («golden visa») must be submitted online (http://ari.sef.pt) for prior validation by AIMA, I.P Once the application has been validated, the applicant is then allowed to make the appointment to go to AIMA, I. P. facility, since the submission of documents related to the investment and the collection of biometric data is mandatory to be done in person.

 The administrative cost of a residence permit application is approximately €5.900, and €3.300 for each renewal.
 If all requirements are met at the outset and no further due diligence is required by the services, the authorization is normally granted within 120 days of the submission of the form and its documents.